Tramac/awesome-semantic-segmentation-pytorch/README.md

 - [FCN](https://arxiv.org/abs/1411.4038)

 #### Supported Dataset
-You can run scrip to download dataset, such as:
+You can run script to download dataset, such as:
 ```
 cd ./datasets
 python ade20k.py --download-dir ./datasets/ade